baishalidutta/Pneumonia-Detection/README.md

 The most commonly used method to diagnose pneumonia is through chest radiograph or chest X-ray, which depicts the infection as an increased opacity in the lungs' specific area(s).

-To increase the diagnosis procedure's efficacy and reach, we can use machine learning algorithms to identify abnormalities in the chest X-ray images.
+To increase the diagnosis procedure's efficacy and reach, we can leverage machine learning algorithms to identify abnormalities in the chest X-ray images.
 In this model, many chest X-ray images (both normal and pneumonia) are fed to build `Convolutional Neural Network (CNN)` model for fulfilling the purpose.

 ## Requirements